bjoved00/VBES/README.md

 **extract_data**: Python program for extracting data from the recorded videos and saving it into a CSV file.

-**data_processing**: Jupyert Notebook that takes the extracted data and calculates the parameters related to speed.
+**data_processing**: Jupyter Notebook that takes the extracted data and calculates the parameters related to speed.

 **yolo_visualize**: Python program for visualizing the YOLOv8 detections of the videos.